MicroPyramid/django-mfa/docs/mfa_flow.rst

 Step3: Scan QR code
 ~~~~~~~~~~~~~~~~~~~~~

 In this step user will see a QR code generated with user's email.
 User have to scan this code with Google Authenticator app.
 Once user scanned this image, user will get a 6 digit code which expire for every 30 secs.
 User has to enter this six digit code in the text box.
 Once user successfully enters the six digit code, thats it from now onwards your MFA is enabled.
 You can check this by logging out of the system and login again.
 Even when user login with username and password the application will ask for 6 digit code to complete the login.
+After succesfull setup user will get a list of recovery codes, which user should save and can be used to authenticate/disable the two-factored-authentication when user lost the mobile or unable to get otp code from authenticator app.

 Step4: Disabing the MFA
 ~~~~~~~~~~~~~~~~~~~~~~~

 Disabling MFA is quite simple, we can do this by visiting the url ``/settings/security``.
-By clicking the ``'Disable MFA'`` your account will be free from MFA.
+By clicking the ``'Disable MFA'`` the you will be asked to enter the 6 digit otp from authenticator app or one of your recovery code, if the code is correct your account will be free from MFA.